 Shocked and in tears, Trisa’s mother, Ann, stated, “She would have gone anywhere with Dennis.”
 The family also revealed that Adams and his now ex-wife also visited their residence more than once.
 The investigators were also able to obtain physical evidence from Adams’ vehicle and house that matched the evidence found at the crime scene.
 He was arrested in March 1978 based on the incriminating statements he made to the officers and circumstantial evidence.

 In his written statements, Adams admitted he had offered Trisa a ride home that fateful day in his car.
 However, when he went off in a different direction, Adams said he remembered “being stopped somewhere and she was screaming and I put my hand over her mouth and she quit breathing.”
-His verbal confession also stated that he removed Trisa’s clothes and tied her hands with a rope he kept in his car so that her body fitted in the plastic bag.
+His verbal confession also stated that he removed Trisa’s clothes and tied her hands with a rope he kept in his car so that her body fit in the plastic bag.
 He denied engaging in any sort of sexual relationship with Trisa, saying he had considered it but could not bring himself to do it.

-How Did Aubrey Dennis Adams Jr. Die?
+Aubrey Dennis Adams Jr. Was Executed

 In October 1978, Aubrey Dennis Adams Jr. was convicted of the first-degree murder of Trisa and was sentenced to death in January 1979 by a trial judge.
 He appealed, but the Florida Supreme Court affirmed his conviction and sentence.
 His motions for post-conviction relief and petition for writ of habeas corpus were declined by the Florida Supreme Court.
 Finally, on May 4, 1989, Adams was executed by electrocution in Marion County, Florida.